developedbydan/moodmovie/README.md

 2. **Explore Recommendations**: Browse through the list of recommended movies that match your mood.
 3. **Enjoy Your Movie Night**: Sit back, relax, and enjoy your selected movie!

-## Installation

-1. Clone this repository to your local machine.
-2. Navigate to the project directory.
-3. Install dependencies using npm or yarn:

 ## Technologies Used